ocp4opsandsecurity/tekton/README.md

 - Tekton Pipelines: v0.16.3
 - Tekton Triggers: v0.8.1
 - ClusterTasks based on Tekton Catalog 0.16
+- Ansible Runner Task: 0.1

+The custom resources needed to define a pipeline are listed below:
+- `Task`: a reusable, loosely coupled number of `Steps`
+- `Pipeline`: the definition of the `Tasks` that it should perform
+- `TaskRun`: the execution and result of running an instance of a `Task`
+- `PipelineRun`: the execution and result of running an instance of a
+- `Pipeline`: includes a number of `TaskRuns`

 ## Features
-- Standardize CI/CD pipelines definitions
+- Standardize pipelines definitions
-- Build images with Kubernetes tools such as S2I, Buildah, Buildpacks, Kaniko
+- Build images with Kubernetes tools
-- Deploy applications to multiple platforms such as serverless and VMs
+- Deploy applications to multiple platforms
-- OpenShift Pipelines are portable across any Kubernetes platforms

 ## Installation
 Export environment variables: